Thomas Ammer

-Thomas Ammer (born 19 July 1937 in Eisenberg) is a German historian who as a young man studied to become a physician.
+Thomas Ammer (19 July 1937 – 11 October 2024) was a German historian who as a young man studied to become a physician.
 He was arrested and imprisoned in 1958 for anti-government political activism in East Germany and he never qualified as a medical doctor.
 His 15-year prison sentence was cut short in August 1964 when his release was purchased by the West German government, and at the age of 27 he relocated to the German Federal Republic.

 Life

 Early years

 Thomas Ammer was born in a small town in Thuringia in what was then central southern Germany.
 His parents owned a craft-based business devoted to the production of historical key-board instruments.
 Ammer's father became associated with Communist opposition groups in 1943, and after 1945 when the ban on it was lifted, joined the German Communist Party; but he died in January 1946 when Thomas was not yet nine years old.